Orlando Personal Injury Attorneys

 Even airbags, which are supposed to keep you safe, can cause serious injuries if defective.

-Depending on the cause of your injury, we see victims with injuries ranging from mild to severe.
-These include:
+Depending on what happened, we see victims with injuries ranging from mild to severe.
+These injuries include:

 At The Law Office of Michael T. Gibson, P.A., Auto Justice Attorney, clients come to us after all sorts of incidents leave them injured or grieving the loss of a loved one.
-If you’ve been injured by any of these situations, you deserve to have an aggressive Orlando personal injury lawyer guiding you through the process of seeking compensation.
+If you suffered injuries in any of these situations, you deserve to have an aggressive Orlando personal injury lawyer guiding you through the process of seeking compensation.
 There is never any guarantee that a claim will succeed, but our clients can rest assured they have a lawyer on their side who will leave no stone unturned in the pursuit of justice.
 Read more here about what our clients have to say about our services.

 Determining Fault for Personal Injuries